matheusbmleite/COMP1006-Labs/README.md

 	    * Try catch blocks must be added where needed.
 	    * An error mail must be sent any time an exception is caught.
 	    * A 404 page must be shown any time a non-existent url is called.
-	* url to the doployed project: [Lab 3](http://gc200350070.computerstudi.es/webProgramming/lab3/add-customer.php).
+	* url to the deployed project: [Lab 3](http://gc200350070.computerstudi.es/webProgramming/lab3/add-customer.php).

 # Assignments
 - Assignment 1